There are six basic types of humorists I believe.

 Physical Humorists (clowns) - Folks who rely on physical humor use unexpected situations, pratfalls and awkward moments to mine laughter.
 Great physical comedians include Dick Van Dyke, Charlie Chaplin, Buster Keaton, Chevy Chase, John Cleese, Lucille Ball, The Three Stooges, The Marx Brothers and Carol Burnett.
 Oh, and Laurel and Hardy - forgot them (thanks Paul).

 Knowing all this, however, does not guarantee that you can tell a joke or perform a pratfall so that it looks funny and not painful.
 I think the key element to being funny is the ability to get outside your own head and look honestly at yourself and the people around you and to not take yourself too seriously.
-I've never known a self-absorbed or dishonest person who was really funny.
+I've never known a self-absorbed or dishonest person who was really funny - at least not deliberately so.

 Humorists might be abrasive or hard to get along with, but somewhere in their core they really do realize what silly creatures we all are including themselves.
 All that is, except the bathroom humorists.